ffapb/phpunit-ffa-assertions/README.md

 ## Requirements

-The PHPUnit DOM assertions require PHP 5.3.3 or later.
+The PHPUnit FFA assertions require PHP 5.3.3 or later.

 ## Installation

-The recommended way to install the PHPUnit DOM assertions is [through composer](http://getcomposer.org) using `composer require --dev shadiakiki1986/phpunit-ffa-assertions`
+The recommended way to install the PHPUnit FFA assertions is [through composer](http://getcomposer.org) using `composer require --dev shadiakiki1986/phpunit-ffa-assertions`

 (Note the `--dev` is for adding the package to the `require-dev` part in the `composer.json` file)